Extreme mass-ratio inspirals into black holes surrounded by scalar clouds: Leading-order corrections to the black hole metric and the gravitational-wave flux

 The function $\epsilon^2\delta M(v,r)$ gives us the mass contained in the scalar cloud on a radius $r$ and at given (advanced) time $v$.
 In particular, the total mass in the cloud can be defined as $M_b := \lim_{r\to \infty}\epsilon^2\delta M$.
 Therefore Eq.~\eqref{dMv2} tells us that that the cloud decays with a rate $2\Im(\omega)$.
 As already mentioned, for quasi-bound states in a Schwarzschild background one typically has $M\Im(\omega)\ll 1$.
-Therefore, as we did in the previous Section, for the purpose of computing the GW fluxes we will take the approximation $\partial_{v} \delta M \approx 0$ and $\partial_{v} \delta\lambda \approx 0$, such that $\delta M$ and $\delta \lambda$ are constant in time and $\rho_{\rm EF}\approx \rho_{\rm EF}(0,r)$.
+Therefore, as we did in the previous section, for the purpose of computing the GW fluxes we will take the approximation $\partial_{v} \delta M \approx 0$ and $\partial_{v} \delta\lambda \approx 0$, such that $\delta M$ and $\delta \lambda$ are constant in time and $\rho_{\rm EF}\approx \rho_{\rm EF}(0,r)$.

-In summary, in order to find the perturbations to the metric at order $\mathcal{O}(q^0,\epsilon^2)$ for a $\ell_i=0$ scalar bound-state, we first obtain a solution for the radial function $\tilde R(r)$ and then solve the following differential equations:
+In summary, in order to find the perturbations to the metric at order $\mathcal{O}(q^0,\epsilon^2)$ for a $\ell_i=0$ scalar bound state, we first obtain a solution for the radial function $\tilde R(r)$ and then solve the following differential equations:

 In order to solve these equations we impose that $\delta M(2M)=0$ and that the metric asymptotically approaches the Minkowski metric in the form $ds^{2} = -dv^{2} + 2 dv dr + r^{2} d\Omega^2$, at spatial infinity.
 We therefore require $\lim_{r\to\infty} \delta\lambda=0$~\footnote{The function $\delta\lambda$ is defined up to an arbitrary function of $v$~\cite{Kimura:2021dsa}, which can always be chosen such that $\lim_{r\to\infty} \delta\lambda=0$.}.